 Academic Vice Principal, Oak Hill Theological College

 Daniel is a Lecturer in Culture, Religion and Public Theology and Academic Vice Principal at Oak Hill Theological College, London.
-Daniel received his Ph.D from Bristol University which was subsequently published as ‘The Possibility of Salvation among the Unevangelised’.
+Daniel received his Ph.D from Bristol University which was subsequently published as ‘The Possibility of Salvation among the Unevangelised‘.
 His speciality is in the area of Christianity’s relationship to other religions.
-His most recent monograph is ‘For Their Rock is Not as Our Rock: An Evangelical Theology of Religions’.
+He recently published Plugged In: Connecting your faith with what you watch, read, and play.
+Daniel is a trustee and faculty member of Crosslands Training, a mission training partnership between Oak Hill and Acts 29, and a fellow of the Ezra Institute for Contemporary Christianity.
 Before Oak Hill, Daniel worked for UCCF, as Co-ordinator of the Religious and Theological Studies Fellowship.

 European Director, Pfander Centre for Apologetics